 We use Pretty Link most often for the podcast so that instead of typing in http://heathandalyssa.com/7-ways-to-build-remote-income-and-make-money-while-traveling/ to hear our interview with Mike at Ditching Suburbia, you can just type in heathandalyssa.com/episode4.

 There are paid versions of this plugin, but we use the free version and it works just fine.
-We back up our website monthly, although now that I think about it I should probably up it to at least every two weeks.
-If you’re serious about growing your blog, you need this plugin to make sure your website stays alive!
+We back up our website monthly, although now that I think about it I should probably up it to at least every two weeks so nothing gets lost.

 No, not the Verizon jetpack we all use for internet.

 Jetpack is a suite of WordPress apps/plugins/services by WordPress.
-We used to use a lot of the services jetpack offers, but then once upon a time it was the program that actually caused my website to crash and for me to lose everything.
+We used to use a lot of the services jetpack offers, but then it was the program that actually caused my website to crash and for me to lose everything.
 So now we have a love/hate relationship.

 However, we do use the site stats offered by Jetpack.